-2 Listen again, read the questions and write the correct names.
+- 2 Listen again, read the questions and write the correct names.

-a Who is good at shooting?
+- a Who always travels with his bow and arrow?

-b Who is a dangerous man?
+- b Who always carries a sword and dagger?

-C Who is a famous singer?
+- c Who loves to play the harp and sing?

-d Who loves a good fight?
+- d Who loves a good fight?

-е Who hates Robin Hood?
+- e Who loves gold coins?

-f Who loves to eat?
+- f Who loves to eat?

 3 Look at this picture of Robin Hood.
 Which sentences describe him?
-Tick $(\checkmark)$ .
+Tick (✓).